 CPR (also called Basic Life Support, or BLS) MUST BE from the American Heart Association and MUST BE for the healthcare provider.

-Click on the following link for information on the American Heart Association BLS for Healthcare Providers course:
+Click on the following link for information on the American Heart Association Healthcare Professional BLS Provider course:

 Can I repeat a course for a higher grade?